We rank and review the 9 best mobile phone insurance companies to help you find the cover you need.

 Gadget Buddy mobile phone insurance offers cover against accidental damage, breakdown and unauthorised use, but doesn't include theft and loss on its Bronze cover as standard.
 Silver includes cover against theft as standard and Gold, Gadget Buddy's most comprehensive policy, includes cover against both theft and loss as standard.

-Barclays Tech Pack is available as an add-on to a Barclays bank account and is administered by the Lifestyle Services Group Limited.
+Barclays Tech Pack phone insurance is available as an add-on to a Barclays bank account and is administered by the Lifestyle Services Group Limited.
 For £9.50 a month (previously £7.50), Barclays Tech Pack covers gadgets worth up to £1,500 against loss, theft, breakdown and accidental damage.
 However, Barclays will only allow a maximum of four loss or theft claims in any 12-month period.

-Usefully, Barclays doesn't vary the price of its cover depending on the value of your phone - so if you had a top-of-the-range iPhone 7 you'd pay the same each month as if you had a Samsung Galaxy.
+Usefully, Barclays phone insurance doesn't vary the price of its cover depending on the value of your phone - so if you had a top-of-the-range iPhone XS you'd pay the same each month as if you had a Samsung Galaxy.
 One of the best things about Barclays mobile phone insurance is that it will let you add up to four phones on one policy, with each phone worth up to £1,500.

 Barclays mobile phone insurance is rated 5 Stars by independent review site Defaqto, making it 'an excellent product with a comprehensive range of features and benefits'.